ashutoshkr45/Diabetes-Classification/README.md

 - Handle zero values by treating them as NaN and imputing with central tendency measures.
 - Apply StandardScaler to the dataset.
-- Split the data into training and test sets.
+- Split the data into training and test sets, maintaining class distribution.

 ### Exploratory Data Analysis (EDA)